signals-protocol/signals-breakout-programs/README.md

-# Signals Breakout Contracts - Solana Market Prediction Protocol
+# Signals Breakout Programs - Solana Market Prediction Protocol

-Signals Breakout Contracts is a prediction market protocol operating on the Solana blockchain that implements a (q+t)/(T+t) integral price formula using a Uniswap V3-style tick-based bin system.
-This protocol can operate multiple prediction markets simultaneously with a single contract and provides unique pricing mechanisms through special betting cost calculations.
+Signals Breakout Programs is a prediction market protocol operating on the Solana blockchain that implements a (q+t)/(T+t) integral price formula using a Uniswap V3-style tick-based bin system.
+This protocol can operate multiple prediction markets simultaneously with a single program and provides unique pricing mechanisms through special betting cost calculations.

 ## Key Features